 THOMAS SCHULTZ litigates complex commercial and securities cases at the trial and appellate levels.
 He was part of the legal team at Kellogg Hansen that successfully recovered $5.1 billion from Wall Street banks for their role in causing the 2008 financial crisis.
 Prior to joining Kellogg Hansen, Tom clerked for a federal appellate judge in Sioux Falls, South Dakota.
 Tom received his law degree summa cum laude from Cornell Law School, where he graduated third in his class in 2013.
 He is licensed to practice in Washington, D.C. and New York.

 SPARACINO PLLC is based in Washington, D.C. and focuses on white-collar investigations.
 We take on matters relating to the Anti-Terrorism Act, Foreign Corrupt Practices Act, False Claims Act, whistleblowers, Dodd-Frank Act, and federal securities, fraud, and banking laws.
 Our lawyers have experience conducting sensitive investigations for companies and individuals, defending clients in criminal and civil enforcement proceedings, and counseling companies and individuals on international business operations in high-risk regions.
-Our in-house team of attorneys and professionals, who work under the supervision of attorneys, includes an Arabic linguist and Iraq War veteran, a former U.S. government intelligence professional, people with past experience in the legislative and executive branches, as well as research, communications, and financial professionals.
+Our in-house team of attorneys and professionals, who work under the supervision of attorneys, includes a former U.S. government intelligence professional, people with past experience in the legislative and executive branches, as well as research, communications, and financial professionals.
 Our combination of professionals provides the firm’s clients with an interdisciplinary skill set to address investigative and white collar needs in the U.S. and abroad.

 RYAN SPARACINO leads Sparacino PLLC and heads its Anti-Terrorism Act practice.
 He has experience investigating bribery and terrorism throughout the Middle East.
 Ryan has represented Iraq-related clients since 2004, including a key person in an internationally publicized U.S. law enforcement investigation and federal criminal proceeding regarding Iraq.
 Ryan has previously practiced at large international law firms and led the D.C. office of a global private investigations firm.
 He comes from a family of proud military heritage.
 At a prior firm, Ryan helped establish a program to provide free legal counsel to American service members and their families.
 He is a graduate of the University of Virginia School of Law, and is licensed to practice in Washington, D.C.